guomy0611/annotation-as-search/README.md

 }
 ```

+The client should then produce requests for processing forests 10 through 30 on the server using the source format `filename` and producing forests formatted as `conll09_predicted`.
-Of course, the use of `lambda` here suggests to `eval` the `next_request` and `last_request` in the python code.
+Of course, the use of `lambda` here suggests to `eval()` the `next_request` and `last_request` in the python code.
-If you don't want to do this, you can also make up your own DSL.
+If you don't want to do this, you can also make up your own DSL and parse it.

+#### Alternatively: Loading a forest file which contains more than one sentence

+You may find it tedious to upload a new file each time you want to annotate a sentence.
+You could enable the webclient to handle more than one sentence per forest file.
+Simply separate two forests by two blank lines and change the `load_file`-function accordingly:

+Store the not yet annotated sentences and change the end of the `annotation_finished()`-function:
+After completing the annotation of one sentence, check if there are sentences currently stored.
+If there are more sentences, take one of them and start a new annotation process for that sentence.
+If there are no more sentences, redirect to the homepage.

 #### Enabling save option after every question in the web client.